Discovering Effective Policies for Land-Use Planning with Neuroevolution: Background

 This experience with the XPRIZE Pandemic Response Challenge then led to Project Resilience \citep{itu:projectresilience23}.
 The XPRIZE competition serves as a blueprint for a collaborative effort to tackle global problems.
 The goal of Project Resilience is to build a public AI utility where a global community of innovators and thought leaders can enhance and utilize a collection of data and AI approaches to help with better preparedness, intervention, and response to environmental, health, information, social equity, and similarly scoped problems.
-The project is hosted by the ITU agency of the United Nations, under its Global Initiative for AI and Data Commons, and contributes to its general efforts towards meeting the Sustainable Development Goals (SDGs).
+The project is hosted by the ITU agency of the United Nations, under its Global Initiative for AI and Data Commons, and contributes to its general efforts toward meeting the Sustainable Development Goals (SDGs).

-Staffed by volunteers from around the world, Project Resilience was started in 2022 with the design of an MVP platform.
-The goal is to \begin{itemize} \itemsep -1ex \item Develop an architecture to pull input and output data hosted by third parties; \item Build an API for third parties to submit models. \item Develop code to compare both predictors and prescriptors in third-party models and produce a set of performance metrics; \item Build a portal to visualize assessment of predictors and prescriptors to include generations of key performance indicators (KPIs) and comparison across models; \item Develop an ensemble model for predictors and prescriptors; and \item Provide a user interface to decision-makers to help them in their decision-making process. \end{itemize}
+Staffed by volunteers from around the world, Project Resilience was started in 2022 with the design of a minimum viable product (MVP) platform.
+The goal is to \begin{quote} \begin{itemize} \item Develop an architecture to pull input and output data hosted by third parties; \item Build an application programming interface (API) for third parties to submit models. \item Develop code to compare both predictors and prescriptors in third-party models and produce a set of performance metrics; \item Build a portal to visualize the assessment of predictors and prescriptors to include generations of key performance indicators (KPIs) and comparison across models; \item Develop an ensemble model for predictors and prescriptors; and \item Provide a user interface to decision-makers to help them in their decision-making process. \end{itemize} \end{quote} Land-use optimization is the first application of this MVP, as described below.